Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

 If you like hearing more episodes of stroke recovery check out the great interview with Antonio Iannella who is recovering from a brain stem stroke.

-Recovery After Stroke Podcast helping you go from where you are to where you’d rather be.
+Recovery After Stroke Podcast helps you go from where you are to where you’d rather be.

 So if you’re finding yourself in that situation, stop worrying, and head to https://recoveryafterstroke.com/ where you can download a guide that will help you.
 It’s called seven questions to ask your doctor after a stroke.
 These seven questions are the ones that I wished I had asked when I had my stroke because they not only helped me understand my condition.

 They also help me take a more active role in my recovery, rather than just waiting to be told what to do at my next appointment. head to the website now, thetransitloungepodcast.com, and download the guide.
 It’s free.
 And now it’s on with the show.